determined-ai/pdk/deploy/deploy_k8s.md

 ## Reference Architecture
 The installation will be performed on the following hardware:

-- 1x Control Plane - 8 CPU, 16GB RAM
+- 1x Control Plane - 8 CPU, 16GB RAM, 1000GB storage
-- 1x worker node with 4 NVIDIA-T4 GPUs
+- 1x worker node with 4 NVIDIA-T4 GPUs, 1000GB storage

 The following software versions will be used for this installation:

 - Ubuntu 20.04
 - Kubernetes (K8s): 1.27.0
 - Postgres: 13
-- Determined.AI: 0.23.3
+- MLDE (Determined.AI): latest *(currently 0.26.0)*
-- Pachyderm: 2.6.5
+- MLDM (Pachyderm): latest *(currently 0.27.3)*
 - KServe: 0.10.0 (Quickstart Environment)

 PS: some of the commands used here are sensitive to the version of the product(s) listed above.